-- 1. Application packets may be picked from the office or downloaded from www.clahawaii.org. - 2.
-The completed application packet, a copy of the student's academic records (including current SAT and transcripts), a copy of the student's health records (including immunization records, TB clearance, and current physical examination) and a non-refundable application fee of \$25.00 should be turned in to the office. - 3.
-Students entering 6th-12th grade are also required to submit two letters of reference from a coach, pastor, teacher, or administrator. - 4.
-An interview will be scheduled with parents and the administrator after the application packet has been returned.
-Students entering 6th-12th grade must also attend this interview. - 5.
+- 1. Application forms can be filled out online at www.clahawaii.org. - The completed application form, a copy of the student's academic records (including current SAT and transcripts), a copy of the student's health records (including immunization records, TB clearance, and current physical examination) should be submitted online.
+Upon acceptance, a non-refundable Application Fee of \$25.00 will be charged to the student's account. - 3.
+Students entering 9th-12th grade are also required to submit two letters of reference from a coach, pastor, teacher, or administrator. - 4.
+An interview will be scheduled with parents and the administrator after the application packet has been received.
+Students entering 9th-12th grade must also attend this interview. - 5.
 All students entering Christian Liberty Academy will be required to take the placement test.
-This test includes sections on math, grammar, reading, comprehension, and an essay. - 6.
+This test includes sections on math, grammar, reading comprehension, and an essay. - 6.
 The application process may take up to 2 weeks to complete.
 Parents will be notified upon acceptance. - 7.
 Spaces are filled with students who meet the requirements in the order in which the applications are received.
 Any student who does not cooperate or agree with the purpose and program of the Academy will not be admitted or allowed to remain.
-Students will only be accepted at the beginning of each semester.
+Students will only be accepted at the beginning of each semester. - 8.
+Probation: - a.

-8. Probation:

-- a.
 Academic Probation: - I. A student may be placed on Academic Probation if the student scores below average on the Admissions Placement Test.
-A student may also be placed on Academic Probation if (s)he receives 2 F's or 1 F and 2 D's on any subject in the semester average. - II.
-Academic Probation means that the administration reserves the right to deny reenrollment if the student receives 2 F's or 1 F and 2 D's on any subject in the semester average after being placed on Academic Probation.
-Administration also holds the right to apply any other alternative requirements to help the student based on the individual situation.

-b.
-Disciplinary Probation

-- I. After the 4th "B Offense" or the 1st "C Offense" by a student, the administration reserves the right to place a student in Disciplinary Probation.
+A student may also be placed on Academic Probation if he/she receives 2 F's or 1 F and 2 D's on any subject in the semester average.

+- II.
+Academic Probation means that the administration reserves the right to deny re-enrollment if the student receives 2 F's or 1 F and 2 D's on any subject in the semester average after being placed on Academic Probation.
+Administration also holds the right to apply any other alternative requirements to help the student based on the individual situation. - b.
+Disciplinary Probation - I. After the 4th "B Offense" or the 1st "C Offense" by a student, the administration reserves the right to place a student on Disciplinary Probation.
 A student may also be placed on Disciplinary Probation if the student has exhibited disciplinary issues in his/her previous school history. - II.
-Disciplinary Probation means that the administration reserves the right to deny reenrollment or begin the expulsion process if the student receives any additional "B Offenses" after being placed on probation.
+Disciplinary Probation means that the administration reserves the right to deny re-enrollment or begin the expulsion process if the student receives any additional "B Offenses" after being placed on probation.
 The Administration also holds the right to apply any other alternative requirements to help the student based on the individual situation.